tomciolev/CustomersWebAppMVC/README.md

 How to run app:

 Clone or download the repository and run the project.
 Everything should work.
-If there are any problems or questions please contact me.
+In case of any problems or questions, please contact me.